On the Krein-Rutman theorem and beyond: Introduction

 \subsubsection{\bf The Krein-Rutman work and related approaches}

 For a strictly positive matrix in a finite dimensional space, Perron \cite{MR1511438} and Frobenius \cite{Frobenius} establish at the beginning of the 20th Century that the eigenvalue with largest real part is unique, real and simple.
-In their pioneer work, Krein and Rutman establish in \cite{MR0027128} for the very first time possible infinite dimensional functional space versions of the Perron-Frobenius theorem.
+In their pioneer work, Krein and Rutman establish in \cite{MR0027128} for the very first time {\Blue a Perron-Frobenius type theorem in an infinite dimensional Banach space.}

 \begin{theo}[Krein-Rutman] Consider a Banach lattice with positive cone $X_+$ and strictly positive cone $X_{++} := \hbox{\rm int}X_+ \not=\emptyset$.
 Consider a linear and compact operator $\RR : X \to X$ such that $\RR : X_+ \to X_+$ and $\RR : X_+\backslash\{0\} \to X_{++}$.
 Then there exists a unique eigentriplet $(\mu_1,f_1,\phi_1)$ such that $\mu_1 > 0$, $f_1 \in X_{++}$, $f_1 = \mu_1 \RR f_1$, $\phi_1 \in X'_{++}$, $\phi_1 = \mu_1 \RR^* \phi_1$. \end{theo}